Residential Programs

 No. We encourage any students with a creative mindset and the drive to make the world a better place to enroll.
 Penn Social Impact Lab is as much about honing your leadership skills and developing a social impact skillset as it is dreaming about your venture.
 We welcome students to register regardless of whether or not you currently have a venture.

-The fee covers all programming and training-related costs, including housing and on-site meals, and a shuttle to our residential location from Knoxville, TN.
+The fee covers all programming and training-related costs, including housing and on-site meals, and a shuttle to our residential location from San José, Costa Rica.
 Personal travel outside of the program dates and the provided shuttle is not included, nor is travel insurance.

 Is this just for upperclassmen or graduate students?
 What schools?

-We created this program to include all current students at Penn: undergraduate, graduate, full-time, and part-time.
+We created this program especially to include upperclassmen, graduate, full-time, and part-time.
 Penn Social Impact Lab is open to students in all 12 Penn schools.

 ‘Social impact’ is new to me; should I still enroll?